White House Struggles with a Week of Bad News

 GONYEA: If it was an awkward moment for the president, it was little noted.
 Very little the president said seemed to get much attention - on terrorism or education reform or on upbeat fiscal news at week's end.
 Meanwhile, back on Capitol Hill, Republicans already bracing for losses in the midterm elections, saw their leader, Speaker Dennis Hastert, required to explain why he wasn't resigning.

-Representative DENNIS HASTERT (Republican, Illinois): You know, when you talk about the page issue and what's happened in the Congress, I'm deeply sorry that this has happened.
+DENNIS HASTERT: You know, when you talk about the page issue and what's happened in the Congress, I'm deeply sorry that this has happened.
 And the bottom line is that we're taking responsibility, because ultimately, as someone has said in Washington before, the buck stops here.

 GONYEA: If there was a silver lining in all this for the White House, it was that Americans were distracted from what has been a deadly week in Iraq for U.S. forces.
 At week's end, Senator John Warner, Chairman of the Armed Services Committee, a Republican, had this stark assessment of how the mission is going.

-Senator JOHN WARNER (Republican, Virginia): It seems to me that the situation is simply drifting, sidewise.
+JOHN WARNER: It seems to me that the situation is simply drifting, sidewise.